Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Exact Wasserstein Errors

-\paragraph{The discretization error.} The implementation of the SDE and the ODE implies to choose a discrete numerical scheme.
-We propose to study four different schemes presented in Table~\ref{tab:discretization_schemes}.
+\paragraph{The discretization error.} The implementation of the SDE and the ODE implies choosing a discrete numerical scheme.
+We propose to study three different schemes for the SDE and the ODE, presented in Table~\ref{tab:discretization_schemes} in Appendix~\ref{appendix:table_numerical_schemes}.
 The classical Euler-Maruyama (EM) is used in \citep{yang_song_score_based_sde_2021_ICLR} and the exponential integrator (EI) in \citep{de_bortoli_convergence_diffusion_manifold_hypothesis_2022_TMLR} to sample from the SDE of \Cref{eq:sde_backward_generative}.
-The Euler method is the simplest ODE solver and Heun's scheme is recommended in \citep{Karras_Elucidating_desing_diffusion_neurips_2022} to model the ODE of \Cref{eq:flow_ode_gen}.
-Under Gaussian assumption, the eigenvalues of the covariance matrices can be computed numerically recursively for each scheme to evaluate the Wasserstein distance.
-Indeed, under Gaussian assumption, the score is a linear operator and the discrete schemes lead to linear operations described in Table~\ref{tab:discretization_schemes}.
-Then, a Gaussian initialization for $\y_0$ provides a sequence of centered Gaussian processes $(y^{\Delta,\cdot}_k)_k$ and if $\y_0$ follows $p_T$ or $\N$, the covariance matrix $\Cov(y^{\Delta,\cdot}_k)$ admit the same eigenvectors as $\bSigma$ and we can use \Cref{eq:W2_Gaussian_commute_diago} to compute Wasserstein distances.
+The Discrete Denoising Diffusion Probabilistic Model (DDPM) \cite{ho_ddpm_2020_neurips} can be interpreted as a discretization of the backward SDE as detailed in \citep[Appendix E]{yang_song_score_based_sde_2021_ICLR}.
+Euler method, Heun's scheme and Runge-Kutta 4 (RK4) are Runge-Kutta methods with respective orders 1,2,4.
+Heun's scheme is recommended in \citep{Karras_Elucidating_desing_diffusion_neurips_2022} to model the ODE of \Cref{eq:flow_ode_gen}.
+Under the Gaussian assumption, the discretized processes obtained using these six schemes remain Gaussian processes, and the eigenvalues of their covariance matrix can be computed numerically and recursively in order to evaluate the Wasserstein distance.
+Indeed, under the Gaussian assumption, the score is a linear operator and the discrete schemes lead to linear operations described in Table~\ref{tab:discretization_schemes} in Appendix~\ref{appendix:table_numerical_schemes}.
+Then, a Gaussian initialization for $\y_0$ provides a sequence of centered Gaussian processes $(y^{\Delta,\cdot}_k)_k$ and if $\y_0$ follows $p_T$ or $\N$, the covariance matrix $\Cov(y^{\Delta,\cdot}_k)$ admits the same eigenvectors as $\bSigma$ and we can use \Cref{eq:W2_Gaussian_commute_diago} to compute Wasserstein distances.
 Let us illustrate the computation of the eigenvalues with the EM scheme.
 Denoting $\left(\lambda_{i,t}\right)_{1 \leq i \leq d}$ the eigenvalues of $\bSigma_t$ and $\big(\lambda_{i,k}^{\Delta,\text{EM}} \big)_{1\leq i \leq d}$ the eigenvalues of the covariance matrix of the Euler-Maruyama discretization of the SDE at the $k$th step, $1 \leq k \leq N-1$, the relation verified by these eigenvalues is

 with initialization $\lambda_{i,0}^{\Delta,\text{EM}} = \left\{